Impact Climate Action Project

-In october 2017 250 schools over 69 countries participated in the Climate Action project.
-This project is supported by His Holiness the Dalai Lama, the Jane Goodall Foundation, the 2 directors of Greenpeace, Unesco, Microsoft Education, scientists and other public figures.
+This project is supported by His Holiness the Dalai Lama, Dr. Jane Goodall, the 2 directors of Greenpeace, Unesco, Microsoft Education, scientists and other public figures.

 Students over 6 continents focussed on Climate Change during 4 weeks.
 They explored, brainstormed, discussed, constructed, presented and shared their findings.
 Their teachers were asked to guide them but not to give away their knowledge which initially drove them outside their comfort zones.
 Each week the students created and shared a video or presentation which was published on this website.
 Take a look at the submissions of week1, week2, week3 and week4.